 Anne Papakonstantinou is a native Houstonian and a product of the Houston Independent School District (HISD).
 After graduating from Lamar High School, she continued her education at Rice University, earning a B.A. in Mathematics and French in 1969 and an M.A. in Mathematics in 1971.
 Anne went on to earn a Doctorate in Curriculum and Instruction (Mathematics) from the University of Houston in 1992.

 Anne is devoted to her family - her husband Taki and daughter Joanna.
 Joanna earned four degrees from Rice University including a doctorate in Computational and Applied Mathematics.
-Anne enjoys reading, gardening, playing with her rescue cats, and spending time with her family.
+Anne enjoys reading, doing Sudoku puzzles, playing with her rescue cats, and spending time with her family.

 Projects and organizations with which Anne is involved: